Talking About Sex

 Isn’t good sex just supposed to ‘happen’?
 I feel like talking about it may kill the mood.

 Many of us have grown up believing that sex is something that is best not talked about.
-External Website that opens in new window This can make sharing intimate details about desires, sexual thoughts and feelings difficult.
+This can make sharing intimate details about desires, sexual thoughts and feelings difficult.
 But sex is not always completely spontaneous, and telling your partner what you like can help you have great sex together.
 Talking about sex – either verbally or nonverbally (check out the question below for examples of nonverbal communication) – can also be a way for you to express what you are comfortable or uncomfortable with in a sexual situation.
 Being able to express to your partner what your limits of comfort and safety are – what you are willing to do and not do – can be important in having a satisfying and safe sex life.

 Talking about sex – or ‘dirty talk’, including your fantasies and desires – can also be arousing for you and your partner.
 Describing fantasies and sexual acts can also be another way to have sex if you’re too tired, don’t have much mobility, or can’t find much private time.